Home

 Food & drink

 Don’t take too much food.
-Have some chocolate for emergency energy and lots of fruit (fresh or dried or both.
+Have a couple of sandwiches, some chocolate for 'emergency' energy and lots of fruit (fresh or dried or both.
 Dates are very good and so are nuts).
-Bread, cakes, crisps etc are a bit too filling for the terrain and you end up getting dozy trying to digest it as you walk.
 You will find that you eat far less than you would imagine.
 The important thing is water, so fill up whenever possible.
+Please take all your lunch rubbish home with you.

 If you need any more information then just ask.
 The walk is always fantastic but if you go in the late spring or summer then all of the downland flowers will be in bloom and it's even better.